Mahavir Singh Phogat: Personal life

 Phogat was born in Bhiwani district of Haryana. and hails from Balali in Charkhi Dadri district.
-He is married to Daya Shobha Kaur and has four daughters, Geeta, Babita, Ritu, and Sangita respectively.
-He looks after his nieces Vinesh and Priyanka, children of his brother who was killed in a land dispute.
+He is married to Daya Shobha Kaur and has four daughters & one son - Geeta, Babita, Ritu, Sangita and Dushyant respectively.
+As a foster father, he also took care of his nieces Vinesh and Priyanka, children of his brother who was killed in a land dispute.
 All the 6 Phogats are trained in wrestling by Mahavir.
 While Geeta, Babita and Vinesh are international players, Ritu has won a gold medal at the national championship and Priyanka and Sangeeta have won medals in age-level international championships.